azuredragon3000/azuredragon3000.github.io/README.md

 # gradle script basic.
 # process string java pattern.
-# create folder and list folder in java.
 # change visibility in github
 # how to find size of github